nus-ncl/OctoBot/Octo-Bot/banking-web-application-bot/README.md

   -p3 password of Parent
-                        New password to be changed to -d display            Time to sleep between crawling of website links
+                        New password to be changed to -d display            Time to sleep between crawling of website links -a amount             Amount to deposit or transfer -l loop             Loop workflow

 ```